laravel/docs/authentication.md

 <a name="introduction-database-considerations"></a>
 ### Database Considerations

-By default, Laravel includes an `App\User` [Eloquent model](/docs/{{version}}/eloquent) in your `app` directory.
+By default, Laravel includes an `App\Models\User` [Eloquent model](/docs/{{version}}/eloquent) in your `app/Models` directory.
 This model may be used with the default Eloquent authentication driver.
 If your application is not using Eloquent, you may use the `database` authentication driver which uses the Laravel query builder.

-When building the database schema for the `App\User` model, make sure the password column is at least 60 characters in length.
+When building the database schema for the `App\Models\User` model, make sure the password column is at least 60 characters in length.
 Maintaining the default string column length of 255 characters would be a good choice.

 Also, you should verify that your `users` (or equivalent) table contains a nullable, string `remember_token` column of 100 characters.
 This column will be used to store a token for users that select the "remember me" option when logging into your application.